Transurethral Resection of Bladder

 After the procedure

 You’ll be taken to a room to rest until the anesthesia wears off.
 If a breathing tube was used, your throat might be sore at first.
 You might be given medicines to manage pain and prevent infection.
-After a few hours, you’ll be released to go home.
+After a few hours, you’ll be able to go home.
 Have an adult family member or friend ready to drive you.

 Recovering at home